 A sciatica lipoma is a small benign fatty tumor that is sometimes blamed for causing lower body nerve symptoms mostly through structural compression of neurological tissue.
 Lipomas are usually asymptomatic, but can cause pain and related health issues if they grow on or in certain anatomical areas, such as the spine or along the path of the sciatic nerve.

 This article will examine the relationship between the occurrence of lipomas and the presence of a sciatica pain syndrome.
 We will explore how an exceptional lipoma may cause pain, tingling, numbness and weakness in the buttocks, legs and feet, as well as clarify the fact that most lipomas are innocent of creating any problematic effects whatsoever.

-What is a Sciatica from a Lipoma?
+What is a Sciatica Lipoma?

 A lipoma is a benign fatty tissue growth which occurs typically just below the surface of the skin.
 Genetic predisposition is the main identifiable reason why people get lipomas, but surely there are other still undiscovered reasons.